Blahah/rnaseq_training/datasets/01_arabidopsis/tutorial/md/04_differential_expression.md

 This step can be fairly simple - and in this example we will make it as simple as possible.
 If there is time, we can explore more detailed aspects of the analysis.

-An R script is provided at `./analysis/03_differential_expression.R`.
+An R script is provided [here](http://rik.smith-unna.com/rnaseq_training/datasets/01_arabidopsis/analysis/03_differential_expression.R).
+Right-click the link and save it as `~/Desktop/RNA/analysis/03_differential_expression.R`

 It:

 - loads the merged data tab les we created in the last step
 - produces a plot that enables comparing the expression distribution between samples